Edgecortix-Inc/dna-IP-series/README.md

 ref_result_0.bin
 ```

 Now we are ready to run this model on the real hardware.
-For convenience, a simple C++ application is provided under `/opt/edgecortix/private-tvm/apps/mera_cpp/inference.cpp`.
+For convenience, our docker container comes with a simple C++ application (for CNN classification) provided under `/opt/edgecortix/private-tvm/apps/mera_cpp/inference.cpp`.

 To build this application, we should run: